cbl-dart/cbl-dart/packages/cbl_ffi/README.md

 FFI bindings for the CouchbaseLite C API and the Dart support layer.

-> **Warning:** This is an internal package for [`cbl`](https://github.com/cofu-app/cbl-dart/tree/main/packages/cbl) and it's API should not be considered public.
+> **Warning:** This is an internal package for [`cbl`](https://github.com/cofu-app/cbl-dart/tree/main/packages/cbl) and its API should not be considered public.